ga4gh/va-spec/schema/va-spec/core-im/def/EvidenceLine.rst

     **Information Model**

-Some EvidenceLine attributes are inherited from :ref:`InformationEntity`.
+Some EvidenceLine attributes are inherited from :ref:`gks.core:InformationEntity`.

     .. list-table::
        :class: clean-wrap